theonethread/falkor-auth-server/man/man.md

 # DESCRIPTION

-The **falkor-auth-server** project is a standalone npm command-line application written in TypeScript to be used as an nginx authentication proxy server (mainly to be used with the **Falkor Framework**).
+The **falkor-auth-server** project is a standalone npm command-line application written in JavaScript to be used as an nginx authentication proxy server (mainly to be used with the **Falkor Framework**).

 # OPTIONS